Tarsiciosh/EssentialFeed/NOTES.md

 - * navigationController.pushViewController(comments, animated: true) TS
 - private lazy var baseURL = URL(string: "...")
 - let url = baseURL.appendingPathComponent("/v1/image/\(image.id)/comments" and "/v1/feed" TS
-[show...]
+[show comments on image selection]
 - run the app, it's working
 - httpClient is only created once and shared across features
-- its not a singleton, it is created once and then injected where needed (but singleton lifetime)
+- its not a singleton, it is created once and then injected where needed (singleton life time)
-- LocalFeedImageDataLoader is transient lyfe time (only created when needed)
+- LocalFeedImageDataLoader is transient life time (only created when needed)
 - the url used it may be defined in the Image Comments API module (to not leak details)
 - everything that is contract specific can go here
 - in Image Comments API
-- create ImageCommentdEnspoint
+- create ImageCommentEndpoint
-public enum ImageCommentsEndpoint {
+public enum ImageCommentEndpoint {
     case get(UUID)

     public func url(baseURL: URL) -> URL {
         switch self {
         case let .get(id):
-        return baseURL.appendingPathComment("...")
+        return baseURL.appendingPathComment("/essential-feed/v1/image/\(id)/comments"Ima)

         }
     }